Last Updated on October 6, 2024 by Kittredge Cherry

 St. Polyeuctus (Wikimedia Commons)

 Nearchus was Christian, but Polyeuct was not.
+They probably spoke their local language and Latin, the official language of the Roman military.
 The men had a strong desire to spend eternity together, so Polyeuct converted from paganism to Christianity, the faith of his beloved Nearchus.
 With a convert’s zeal he attacked a pagan procession.
 He was beheaded for his crime in the year 259 in the western Armenian city of Militene.
 Shortly before he was executed, he spoke his last words to Nearchus: “Remember our secret vow.”
 Thus Polyeuct is known as a protector of vows and avenger of broken promises, in addition to his role as a probable “gay saint.”

 Yale history professor John Boswell names Polyeuct and Nearchus as one of the three primary pairs of same-sex lovers in the early church.
 (The others are Perpetua and Felicity and Sergius and Bacchus.)
 The love story of Polyeuct and Nearchus is told with extensive historical detail in two books, “Same Sex Unions in Pre-Modern Europe” by Boswell and “Passionate Holiness” by Dennis O’Neill.
 He is founder of the Living Circle, the interfaith LGBT spirituality center that commissioned the above icon of the loving same-sex pair.